 When to Call in a Professional

-Making compost to boost your lawn’s health is a great first step.
-But lawns need proper maintenance, too.
-If you could use some help with that, consider calling a lawn care professional.
+Learning how to compost is an excellent starting point to boost your lawn’s health.
+Having said that, lawns also need proper maintenance.
+If you need some help with that, consider calling a lawn care professional.
 A local pro can take care of the maintenance needed to keep your lawn looking its best.

 Main Image Credit: Shutterstock